Play therapy: Parent/child

-Play therapy is an evidence based approach for children that allows them to find ways to learn, process their emotions, and make meaning of the world around them.
-Play therapy can be used for several reasons including trauma, autism, behavior, attachment, and language.

 Training in nondirective play for parents has been shown to significantly reduce mental health problems in at-risk preschool children.
 One of the first parent/child play therapy approaches developed was Filial Therapy (in the 1960s - see History section above), in which parents are trained to facilitate nondirective play therapy sessions with their own children.
 Filial therapy has been shown to help children work through trauma and also resolve behavior problems.

 Allowing children who struggle with trauma to use play therapy allows for them to work through their trauma and begin to trust beyond it.
 Adults that respond differently to the child's closed off and defensive behaviors will help children start to develop trust beyond their trauma.
 (Parker, Hergenrather, Smelser, & Kelly, 2021).
 When parents respond to children defensively, the child doesn't trust them due to their past trauma.
 Working with a child-centered play therapist allows for the therapist to engage with the child, convey messages, and is open with the child may express regarding their previous or current trauma.
 The therapist responds in an empathetic and understanding way to allow the child to become openminded and respond in an enjoyable way rather than a self-protective, defensive way.

 Another approach to play therapy that involves parents is Theraplay, which was developed in the 1970s.
 At first, trained therapists worked with children, but Theraplay later evolved into an approach in which parents are trained to play with their children in specific ways at home.
 Theraplay is based on the idea that parents can improve their children's behavior and help them overcome emotional problems by engaging their children in forms of play that replicate the playful, attuned, and empathic interactions of a parent with an infant.
 Studies have shown that Theraplay is effective in changing children's behavior, especially for children suffering from attachment disorders.

-In the 1980s, Stanley Greenspan developed Floortime, a comprehensive, play-based approach for parents and therapists to use with autistic children.
-There is evidence for the success of this program with children diagnosed with autistic spectrum disorders.